 All episodes : All shows have been uploaded to IVOOX podcast platform so that you can download them and listen to them at your better convenience.

-THE SHACK, Powered by ZENO Radio / Music City Live Test Channel : Test channel at Zeno Radio The Shack for testing purposes only.
-It broadcasts 24/7 country music and It will allow us to stream live programs too.
+COUNTRY SHACK RADIO, Powered by ZENO Radio / Music City Live Test Channel : Test channel at Zeno Radio The Shack.
+It broadcasts, at high quality audio, 24/7 country music and It will allow us to stream live programs too.
 Music City is aired Saturday at 22CET and Sunday at 12CET.
 Hourly VOA newscast and much more…

 This is our Echolink access point to the Catalan Conference serving all Valles County at 145.462,5FM @ CTSS 88.5.
 TEMPORARY OUT OF SERVICE